LuciAkirami/streaming-examples/README.md

 ```bash
 quix pipeline update
 ```
 to update the microservice (demo-data producer) to the quix.yaml file.
-So after running the command, the quix.yaml file will be updated with a `deployments` key and the `name` under the deployments will be the name of the folder of the starter source, i.e. the producer i.e. `demo-data`.
-Here `demo-data` is the starter source which is publishing har-coded lines of JSON data to a Kafka topic, here the topic name is `f1-data`, which can be seen under the `variables` key under `deployments` in the quix.yaml file
+So after running the command, the quix.yaml file will be updated with a `deployments` key and the `name` under the deployments will be the name of the folder of the data source, i.e. the producer i.e. `demo-data`.
+Here `demo-data` is the demo data source which is publishing hard-coded lines of F1 telemetry JSON data to a Kafka topic, here the topic name is `f1-data`, which can be seen under the `variables` key under `deployments` in the quix.yaml file

 Our `compose.yaml` will also get updated with a new `service` with the name as `demo-data`